 5. Retinol exfoliates your skin.

 Retinoids accelerate skin cell production.
 Due to this increased skin cell turnover rate (new skin cells replacing old skin cells), it isn’t uncommon that when using a retinol, your skin may flake or feel slightly irritated.
 And while these effects are most often associated with exfoliants, they are, indeed, effects of your retinol—and a sign of the wonderful things it’s doing for your skin.
-You can alleviate flaking and remove dead skin cells by buffing your face with a warm washcloth, or gently exfoliating with a product containing salicylic acid, like Clarifying Gel Mask.
+You can alleviate flaking and remove dead skin cells by buffing your face with a warm washcloth, or gently exfoliating with a product containing salicylic acid.

 6. It makes you more sensitive to the sun.